Snakes on a Plane: Previews

 In June 2006, New Line commissioned famed UK audio-visual film remixers and chop-up artists Addictive TV to cut and sample Snakes on a Plane to create trailers for the U.S. television networks.
 The official teaser trailer premiered before X-Men: The Last Stand, and the first official trailer appeared online on June 26, 2006.
 Another trailer circulated in July 2006, showing several of the snake attacks and a missing pilot and co-pilot.
 Rotten Tomatoes had video clips of the official trailers, as well as fan-made trailers.

-During a July 21, 2006 panel discussion at the Comic-Con Convention in San Diego, California, a preview clip from the film was shown to a crowd of more than 6,500 people.
+During a July 21, 2006, panel discussion at San Diego Comic-Con, a preview clip from the film was shown to a crowd of more than 6,500 people.
 The panel included actors Samuel L. Jackson and Kenan Thompson, director David R. Ellis, and snake-handler Jules Sylvester.

 Release

-Snakes on a Plane debuted on August 18, 2006.
-The film opened in 3,555 theaters and had some late-night screenings on August 17.
+Snakes on a Plane had its premiere on August 17, 2006, at Grauman's Chinese Theatre.
+The film debuted on August 18, 2006.
+It opened in 3,555 theaters and had some late-night screenings on August 17.
 In a move meant to exploit the attention from the film, a straight-to-DVD Z-movie horror film with a supernatural twist, Snakes on a Train, was released on August 15, 2006, three days before the film's theatrical release.

 Critical response

 New Line Cinema did not screen the film for critics.
 As of January 2022, review aggregation website Rotten Tomatoes gives the film a score of 69% based on 178 reviews, with an average score of 6.20/10.
 The consensus reads: "Snakes on a Plane lives up to its title, featuring snakes on a plane.
 It isn't perfect, but then again, it doesn't need to be."
 On Metacritic, which uses a weighted average rating system out of 100, the film earned a score of 58 based on 31 reviews, indicating "mixed or average reviews".
 Reviewers reported audiences cheering, applauding, and engaging in "call and response", noting that audience participation was an important part of the film's appeal.
 Audiences surveyed by CinemaScore gave the film a grade of "B−" on scale of A to F.

 The Arizona Republics Randy Cordova gave the film a positive review, calling the film "... an exploitation flick that knows what it wants to do, and it gets the job done expertly." and a "...
-Mecca for B-movie lovers."
+Mecca for B-movie lovers".
 Mick LaSalle of the San Francisco Chronicle enjoyed the film, asking his readers "... if you can find a better time at the movies this year than this wild comic thriller, let me in on it."
 Boston Globe reviewer Ty Burr reacted to Samuel L. Jackson's performance by saying he "... bestrides this film with the authority of someone who knows the value of honest bilge.
 He's as much the auteur of this baby as the director and screenwriters, and that fierce glimmer in his eye is partly joy."